Cost of Pre-Employment Screening in the U.S.

 Hand holding pen, punching numbers into a calculator

-What is the actual cost of pre-employment screening?
-Well, the answer to this question isn’t as straightforward or convenient as some may hope.
-The reality is, there are many things to take into consideration before determining a somewhat stable cost, and even after such considerations, background check prices experience a fair amount of variability.
+The answer to this question isn’t as straightforward or convenient as some may hope.
+The reality is that there are many factors to consider before determining a stable cost, and even after taking these into account, background check prices exhibit a fair amount of variability.

 stack of quarters on table